utahplt/ifT-benchmark/README.md

 #### Description

-Handle nested conditionals with nesting happening in the condition.

-#### Guarantee

 When a conditional statement is nested inside the condition of another conditional statement, the type of the variable is refined to the intersection of the types refined by each conditional statement.

 #### Examples